ArduPilot/ardupilot_wiki/plane/source/index.rst

 .. image:: /images/home_plane.jpg
     :target: _images/home_plane.jpg

+..  raw:: html

+    <h1 style="text-align:center;">ArduPilot</h1>

+    <p style="text-align:center;color:red;"><strong>
+    Success with ArduPilot requires that the 'First Time Setup' and 'First Flight/Drive and Tuning' sections of this documentation be read and followed!</strong>

 The free Plane firmware running on a compatible controller board gives any fixed-wing aircraft full autonomous capability.
 VTOL fixed-wing aircraft that